helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

 TensorFlow\*, Apache MXNet\*, ONNX\* and Kaldi\*.

 The Model Optimizer is a key component of the Intel Distribution of OpenVINO toolkit.
-Performing inference on a model (with the exception of ONNX and Paddle models) requires running the model through the Model Optimizer.
+Performing inference on a model (with the exception of ONNX and nGraph models) requires running the model through the Model Optimizer.
 When you run a pre-trained model through the Model Optimizer, your output is an Intermediate Representation (IR) of the network.
 The Intermediate Representation is a pair of files that describe the whole model: